dosya2004/Stephen_Curry_picture_ML_training/README.md

 # Stephen_Curry_picture_ML_training
 Clustering and PCA training

-In this project I took the image of the GOAT basketball player, broke it into pieces and restored it using Python ML models.
+For this project I took the image of the GOAT basketball player, broke it into pieces and restored it using Python ML models.

 We can use this projrct for "Guess the celebrity" game.